 What is Fruit Wine?

-- drink in Japan, , and China.
-Instead of fermenting the fruits, however, the are soaked in . wine is a favorite
+- Plum wine is a favorite drink in Japan, Korea, and China.
+Instead of fermenting the fruits, however, the plums are soaked in distilled liquor.

 How to Make?